SaulFadal/Graduation-Prroject-Managment-System/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------

-This system represents an integration between Creative Tim's Material Design, We Code realtime chat system by AfikDeri, and our own backend code.
+This system represents an integration between Creative Tim's Material Dashboard, We Code realtime chat system by AfikDeri, and our own backend code.

 To set up this system into your PC:
 - Clone this repository.